-There's a reason Nashville is called Music City; it's always lively and full of activities no matter the season.
-But it is the scene of tons of festive events and activities during the Christmas and holiday season.
-Lights, holiday house tours, and a stay at Gaylord Opryland Hotel top the list of things to do in Nashville to celebrate the winter holidays in 2018.
+There's a reason Nashville is called Music City, since it's always lively and full of activities no matter the season.
+However, the Christmas season tends to be particularly more festive with lights, holiday house tours, and a stay at Gaylord Opryland Hotel topping the list of things to do in Nashville to celebrate the winter holidays.

 Many holiday events have been scaled back or canceled in 2020, so be sure to confirm the most up-to-date details with the event organizers.